yuki-kimoto/giblognet/old/README_v1.md

 ### I can't add collabortor more than one

-This is GitPrep bug before version 1.5.1.
+This is Giblog Net bug before version 1.5.1.
 Please use after version 1.5.2.

-If you continue to use GitPrep before version 1.5.1, collaboration table is broken.
+If you continue to use Giblog Net before version 1.5.1, collaboration table is broken.
 Please fix it by the following way.

     # Run SQLite client
-    sqlite3 data/gitprep.db
+    sqlite3 data/giblognet.db

     # drop collaboration table
     drop table collaboration;

     # Restart
-    ./gitprep
+    ./giblognet

 ### I want to set time zone.

 OK.
-GitPrep suport time zone.
+Giblog Net suport time zone.
 You can set time_zone option in conig file.

     [basic]
     ;;; Time Zone
-    ;;; GitPrep time zone is GMT by default
+    ;;; Giblog Net time zone is GMT by default
     ;;; You can set your local time zone. time_zone=+9:00